MarcinZ20/NLP-Text-Analysis/README.md

-# NLP-Text-Analysis
+# NLP Text Analysis

+`Created by: Marcin Zub`

+## Overview
-This project is part of the AGH UST course called Natural Language Processing in Artificial Intelligence Systems.
+This project is part of the AGH UST course *Natural Language Processing in Artificial Intelligence Systems*.
 It focuses on text analysis using Natural Language Processing (NLP) techniques.

+Texts that are being analyzed are:
+1. `Manuskrypt Wojnicza` by unknown author
+2. `One hundred years of solitude` by Gabriel Garcia Marquez

+For each of them, the program performs the following operations:
+1. Check weather or not it's following the Zipf law
+2. Create the N-gram array with added incidence
+3. Create the collocation table

 ## Project Structure